 Ellie Sandstrom is a choreographer, performer and dance educator, who is fueled by movement in many forms.
 She is a 2013 Velocity Dance Center Creative Residency recipient, a Seattle Magazine “Spotlight Award” winner and can be seen in a book entitled “Seattle 100″ by photographer Chase Jarvis.
-Since receiving her BFA from Cornish College of the Arts, she has worked with many dance makers and artists, including Scott/Powell Performance and locust (from 2000-2010), as well as Seattle Dance Project, Amy O’Neal, Mark Haim, Dayna Hansen, Reggie Watts, Lynn Shelton with Karn Junkinsmith, Corrie Befort and countless others, both in live stage and film work.
-Her choreographic work, under the name SANDSTROMMOVEMENT, has been funded by the Seattle Office of Arts and Cultural Affairs and has been presented by organizations such as On the Boards, Velocity Dance Center, Perpich Center for the Arts and Creative Dance Center.
+Since receiving her BFA from Cornish College of the Arts, she has worked with many dance makers and artists, including Scott/Powell Performance and locust (from 2000-2010), as well as Seattle Dance Project, The Three Yells, Amy O’Neal, Mark Haim, Dayna Hansen, Reggie Watts, Lynn Shelton with Karn Junkinsmith, Corrie Befort and countless others, both in live stage and film work.
+Her choreographic work, under the name SANDSTROMMOVEMENT, has been funded by the Office of Arts & Culture , as well as Artist Trust and has been presented by organizations such as On the Boards, Velocity Dance Center, Perpich Center for the Arts and Creative Dance Center.
 She has created new work through commissions from Seattle Dance Project, Stone Productions, Washington Ensemble Theater and Evoke Productions, among others.
 She has taught a variety of dance forms at many schools and studios in the city and beyond, including the University of Washington.
-She currently teaches Ballet and Modern technique @ Velocity and Contemporary Dance, Hip Hop and Dance Performance to middle and high school students at the Northwest School.
+She currently teaches Ballet @ Velocity and Contemporary Dance, Hip Hop and Dance Performance to middle and high school students at the Northwest School, where she is the Dance Department Chair.
 She is also on faculty for Seattle Theater Group’s Dance This!
-Program for youth. sandstrommovement.com
+Program for youth (since ’09). sandstrommovement.com

 Jaret Hughes has 14 years of dance experience, with Hip Hop being his specialty along with training in Modern, Jazz, Ballet and African.
 Jaret has 11 years of choreographing and teaching experience with all ages, including 8 years at Elizabeth’s Dance Dimensions in Bellevue, Washington.
 Jaret’s choreography credits include the L.A.
 Clippers Spirit Dance Team (guest choreographer), Seattle Supersonics Dance Team for 5 years, founder of 2wisted Elegance from Seattle and LA’s debut of 2wisted Elegance with the help of his good friend Joey Cooper, Modazz Competition Teams at Elizabeth’s Dance Dimensions, co-choreographer and dancer for EVE in LA, and assistant choreographer / assistant Artistic Director for the “Invitation Feedback” video contest submission for Janet Jackson.
 Jaret Competed on Destination Stardom in Hawaii.
 Jaret’s performances include: Seattle’s Kube 93’s Summer Jam for 3 years with Twisted Elegance, which included sharing the main stage with artists such as Destiny’s Child, Ginuwine, Busta Rhymes, Blackstreet, Naughty By Nature and many more; various Hip Hop shows throughout Seattle including Daniel Cruz’s Battle of Seattle Remix 3 and 4 and, most recently while living in LA for 2 1/2 years, performances with Breed OCLA for numerous dance competitions and guest performances for the DVD Release Party for “Step Up 2: The Streets”.
 Jaret has shared his choreography expertise with various high school and college dance teams throughout Washington, California and Idaho.